iAdam1n/Textual-Scripts/README.md

 Gun.scpt: Simular to slap but a gun and modified.

-House: "/me is in da house" script.
+House.scpt: "/me is in da house" script.

 Installation
 =====================